-Use your virtual machine's own IP address and FQDN.

-3. Next, increase the number of file descriptors that your system can have open at one time.
-(Otherwise, you'll get a warning message when you run the directory server installer.)
+- 3. Use your virtual machine's own IP address and FQDN. - 4.
+Next, increase the number of file descriptors that your system can have open at one time.
+(Otherwise, you'll get a warning message when you run the Directory Server installer.)
 Do that by editing the /etc/security/limits.conf file.
 At the end of the file, add these two lines:

+'''

-root hard nofile 4096 root soft nofile 4096
+root hard nofile 4096

+root soft nofile 4096

+'''

-- 4. Reboot the machine so that the new hostname and file descriptor limits can take effect. - 5.
+- 5. Reboot the machine so that the new hostname and file descriptor limits can take effect. - 6.
 Dogtag stores its certificate and user information in an LDAP database.
 In this step, we'll install the LDAP server package, along with the Dogtag package.
-For CentOS 7, run this:
+For AlmaLinux 9, do this:

 '''

-sudo yum install 389-ds-base pki-ca
+sudo dnf install 389-ds-base pki-ca

 '''